-The slats are automatically closed further, so that the sun cannot shine in directly.
+The slats are automatically closed further, so that the sun does not shine in directly.

 5.13.4.
-Orientation and inclination of the facade
+Orientation and inclination of the façade

-Top view:
+Top view

-The facade orientation corresponds to the angle between the North-South axis and the facade vertical.
-The angle $\alpha$ here is measured in a clockwise direction (North corresponds to 0°, East 90°, South 180° and West 270°).
+The façade orientation corresponds to the angle between the North-South axis and the façade vertical.
+The angle α here is measured in a clockwise direction (North corresponds to 0°, East 90°, South 180° and West 270°).

-The facade orientations result as follows:
+The façade orientations result as follows:

-Facade 1: $\alpha$ Facade 2: $\alpha$ + 90° Facade 3: $\alpha$ + 180° Facade 4: $\alpha$ + 270°
+Façade 1: α Façade 2: α + 90° Façade 3: α + 180° Façade 4: α + 270°

-Example: The building in the picture is tilted by $\alpha$ = 30°, i. e. the facade orientation is 30°, 120°, 210° and 300°
+Example: The building in the illustration is turned $\alpha = 30^{\circ}$ to the east i.e. the façade alignment is 30°, 120°, 210° and 300°

-Side view:
+Side view

-If a facade surface is not oriented horizontally, this must be taken into account.
-A forward inclination of the facade is counted as a positive angle; a backwards inclination (as in the picture) as a negative angle.
+If a façade surface is not oriented vertically, this must be taken into account.
+A forward inclination of the façade is counted as a positive angle; a backwards inclination (as in the picture) as a negative angle.
 This also allows a sunshade of a window built into a sloping roof surface to be controlled according to the current position of the sun.

-If a facade is not a flat surface, but rather arched or bent, it must be subdivided into several segments to be controlled separately.
+If a façade is not a flat surface, but rather arched or bent, it must be subdivided into several segments that are controlled separately.

-5.13.5.Slat types and determination of width and distance
+5.13.5.Slat types and determination of width and spacing

-In the slat tracking, a distinction is made between a sunshade or glare protection with horizontal slats and one with vertical slats.
+With slat tracking, a distinction is made between a sunshade or glare protection with horizontal slats and one with vertical slats.

-A sunshade with vertical slats (e.g. external blinds) is typically moved downwards from the top.
+A sunshade with horizontal slats (e.g. external shutter) is typically moved downwards from the top.
 By contrast, an internal glare protector often consists of thin strips of material (vertical slats), which can be rotated around 180° and are pulled out from one or both sides of the window.